-In addition to the upfront cash payment we received from Lilly under the Clobal Exclusive License Agreement, we may also be eligible for potential development, regulatory, and commercial milestone payments totaling up to an additional \$835.0 million, as well as tiered royalties on net sales of non-CNS and CNS disease products up to low-double digits that will vary depending upon our clinical development investment.
+In addition to the upfront cash payment we received from Lilly under the Lilly Agreement, we may also be eligible for potential development, regulatory, and commercial milestone payments totaling up to an additional \$835.0 million, as well as tiered royalties on net sales of non-CNS and CNS disease products up to low-double digits that will vary depending upon our clinical development investment.
 Further, under our other sponsored research and license agreements with Griffols, Kissei, Medison, AZ, BerGenBio and Daiichi, we may be entitled to receive upfront cash payments, payments contingent upon specified events achieved by such partners.
-Total future contingent payments to us under such agreements (excluding Lilly) could exceed \$500.0 million if all potential product candidates achieved all of the payment triggering events under such agreements (based on a single product candidate under each agreement).
-See further discussions of our Commercialization and Sponsored Research and License Agreements and Government Grants in Note 8 to our "Notes to Condensed Financial Statements" contained in Part I, Item 1 of this Quarterly Report on Form 10-Q.
+Total future contingent payments to us under such agreements (excluding Lilly) could exceed \$500.0 million if all potential product candidates achieved all of the payment triggering events under such agreements and Government Contract in Note 8 to our "Notes to Condensed Financial Statements" contained in Part I, Item 1 of this Quarterly Report on Form 10-Q.

 In January 2021, we were awarded \$16.5 million by the U.S. Department of Defense to support our ongoing Phase 3 clinical trial to evaluate the safety and efficacy of fostamatinib in hospitalized COVID-19 patients.
 Under the agreement with the U.S. Department of Defense, we are entitled to receive such award based on the agreed-upon payment schedule, subject to submission of proper documentation as evidence of completion of certain clinical trial events or milestones as specified in the agreement, and approval by the U.S. Department of Defense that such events or milestones have been met.
-During the three and six months ended June 30, 2021, we recognized income from the awards from the U.S. Department of Defense of \$5.5 million and \$8.5 million, respectively.
-We expect to receive the remaining awards of \$8.0 million throughout the period of which we conduct our clinical trial, subject to us meeting certain clinical trial events or milestones and approval by the U.S. Department of Defense and approval by the U.S. Department of milestones and approval by the U.S. Department of Defense and sproval by the U.S. Department of Defense as specified in the agreement.
+During the three and nine months ended September 30, 2021, we recognized income from the awards of \$1.0 million throughout the period of which we conduct our clinical trial, subject to us meeting certain clinical trial events or milestones as specified in the agreement.

 In August 2020, we entered into an Open Market Sale Agreemen.SM with Jefferies LLC, as a sole agent, pursuant to which we may sell from time to time, through Jefferies, shares of our common stock in sales deemed to be "at-the-market offerings" as defined in Rule 415 under the Securities Act, subject to conditions specified in the Open Market Sale Agreement, including maintaining an effective registration statement covering the sale of shares under the Open Market Sale Agreement.
 In April 2021, the registration statement registering the sale of shares under the Open Market Sale Agreement.
 From the time of implementation of the Open Market Sale Agreement through expiration of the registration statement, no sales of shares occurred.
-A new shelf registration statement will be filed concurrent with the filing of this Quarterly Report on Form 10-Q to register the sale of additional shares under the Open Market Sale Agreement.
+A new automatic shelf registration statement was filed on August 3, 2021 to register the sale of up to a maximum aggregate offering price of \$100.0 million of shares of our common stock that may be issued and sold from time to time under the Open Market Sale Agreement.

-As of June 30, 2021, we have principal term loan outstanding with MidCap amounting to \$20.0 million, pursuant to the Credit and Security Agreement (Credit Agreement) we entered in September 2019.
+As of September 30, 2021, we have principal term loan outstanding with MidCap amounting to \$20.0 million, pursuant to the Credit and Security Agreement (Credit Agreement) we entered in September 2019.
 The Credit Agreement provides for \$60.0 million term loan credit facility.
 To date, the credit facility provides us with access for an additional \$40.0 million term loan subject to the achievement of certain customary conditions.